elze/vercel-express-react-demo/README.md

 This is a React.js app with Express.js backend created for Women Who Code Austin, TX frontend meetup to demonstrate running a full stack app on Vercel.

+It is deployed here on Vercel: <a href="https://vercel-express-react-demo.vercel.app/">https://vercel-express-react-demo.vercel.app/</a>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To start the Express.js backend, `cd` to the `api` directory of this app and run `node index.js` .